Do you ever feel like respect is disappearing from kids’ vocabulary these days? If so, read on.

 It’s amazing how many young children display behaviors that are disrespectful to themselves.
 Even preteens are experimenting with behaviors such as cutting themselves, binge eating or anorexia, and inappropriate Internet chatting.
 If children can’t show respect to themselves, they’ll definitely have difficulty showing respect to others.
 Tell kids that they’re created in God’s image and that God loves them unconditionally.
 Helping kids respect themselves is the first step toward respecting others.

 Children’s ministers have an hour, sometimes two, to influence a child’s behavior each week.
 Parents have a greater amount of time to model respect for their children during the week.
 Remind parents of the important role they play in developing positive behavior traits in children.
 Help parents learn how to instill values in their children that’ll last a lifetime.
 Provide materials with activities and devotions that families can do together.
 Offer parenting classes that teach parents the importance of being a respectful role model for their children.
-Lead a worship service designed for families that teaches kids and parents together the importance of respect, as well as other positive values that are important to a child’s development.
+Lead a worship service designed for families that teaches kids and parents together the importance of respect.

 Respect is a character trait that should be foundational for children as they grow and mature.
-Letting kids get away with inappropriate behavior will only breed more of the same, but kids will typically demonstrate as much respect as we ask of them.
+Letting kids get away with inappropriate behavior will only breed more of the same.
+Kids will typically demonstrate as much respect as we ask of them.
 In a world where respect is rarely modeled for kids today, it’s essential that we do all we can to instill this value in the lives of the children we minister to each week.

 Carmen Kamrath is a former associate editor for Children’s Ministry Magazine.